transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 * And, arguably, a foundation from which it should be possible to bootstrap all of mathematics; however, doing this with marks of distinction is certainly not the easiest path forward nor even necessarily desirable; for example, we don't want to write out our operating system kernel using only ones and zeros, we would get nowhere useful any time soon.
 Just as how we rely on compilers, we also rely on higher-order notational concepts.

 Finally, it is also worth noting that in the Preface to the 1994 Edition of *Laws of Form*, Spencer-Brown writes that his calculus of indications is "exactly the same teaching" as Sakyamuni's conditioned coproduction, that is, pratītyasamutpāda.
 This concept is central to the transimmanent understanding of [Non-Duality](../1-core-principles/non-duality.md) where it is further discussed.

 ---

+**2. b.
+Varela's Extension: The Calculus for Self-Reference**

+Where Spencer-Brown stopped at the emergence of paradox through re-entry, Francisco Varela boldly stepped forward, in his "A Calculus for Self-Reference" (1975) introducing a third state—the autonomous state—to handle self-reference directly.

+Varela identified the fundamental challenge of autopoietic systems: they must close on themselves, draw distinctions between environment and self, and through this process, indicate what they are and what they are not.
+This circular process is inherently self-referential.
+As Varela (Int.
+J. General Systems, 1975, Vol. 2, p.
+5) observed, such systems are peculiar in "being self-indicative in a given domain, in standing out of a background by their own means, in being autonomous as the strict meaning of the word enounces."

+His solution—introducing a third state beyond marked and unmarked—allowed formal systems to handle self-reference without oscillation between values.
+Varela symbolized this autonomous state with "⊥", creating what Kauffman (2002, Laws of form and form dynamics, p.
+57-58) aptly described as "the ancient mythological symbol of the worm ouroboros embedded in a mathematical, non-numerical calculus."
+This autonomous state represents both a description of self-reference and an injunction to re-enter autonomously, creating itself by itself.

+Our approach relates to Varela's work in a way that is both distinct and complementary:

+1. **Beyond the Autonomous State**: Where Varela introduced a third state (⊥) to handle self-reference within the formal system, we introduce τ ("This"), — ("The Gap"), and ↺ ("Awakening/Phase-Shift") to create a meta-framework that addresses not only self-reference but the limitations of any representational system.

+2. **Addressing The Gap**: Varela's calculus brilliantly handles self-reference but does not explicitly incorporate the inherent limitations of representation itself.
+Our introduction of — ("The Gap") explicitly acknowledges these limitations as part of the framework.

+3. **Experiential Grounding**: Varela's later work moved increasingly toward Buddhist philosophy and embodied cognition, themes central to our approach from the outset.
+Our τ ("This") represents the unmarkable substrate of direct experience that Varela himself explored in his later phenomenological investigations.

+4. **Non-Duality**: While Varela's calculus allows self-reference to be formalized, our framework explicitly addresses the non-dual relationship between form and formlessness, between distinction and the unmarkable context of experience.

+It's important to note that Varela's autonomous state (⊥) is fully compatible with our framework.
+In fact, there is no reason why the transimmanent framework couldn't also incorporate ⊥ as a formal operator.
+Varela's work is orthogonal to what we are doing—addressing a different dimension of the problem space—but nonetheless entirely compatible with our approach.
+The autonomous state (⊥) could potentially serve as a powerful tool within our framework, particularly when dealing with systems that exhibit the kind of self-reference that leads to or manifests as the "Awakening/Phase-Shift" (↺) we describe.
+This integration would enrich both approaches, allowing Varela's formal handling of self-reference to complement our experiential and meta-representational dimensions.

+Reichel (2011, Snakes all the Way Down: Varela's Calculus for Self-Reference and the Praxis of Paradise) notes that Varela's formal system "provides a grounding not only 'for every description of any universe' but also on all self-referential systems of whatever kind."
+Our framework operates in a complementary dimension, addressing not only the formal properties of self-reference but its experiential dimensions as well.

+When discussing autonomy, Reichel (2011, p.
+2) notes that Varela illustrates it with the example of the immune system, which he views as autonomous due to its functioning within the organism.
+An autonomous system might not have a clear-cut boundary like a cell membrane, but it has a "boundary drawn in operation" - defined by how the system functions autonomously in relation to its environment (Varela, 1978: 80).
+This operational boundary concept enriches our understanding of "The Mark" (¬) as not merely creating static separations but establishing dynamic functional distinctions that are maintained through ongoing processes.

+This perspective on boundaries helps clarify why τ, ¬, and — are co-dependent: the boundary that distinguishes a system (¬) exists through its operation, not prior to it.
+The system's identity (related to τ) emerges through this boundary-maintenance process, while "The Gap" (—) ensures this operational boundary is recognized as constructed rather than absolute.
+This aligns with Varela's assertion that "the assertion of the system's identity through its internal functioning and self-regulation" (Varela, 1978: 77) is central to autonomy.

+Importantly, unlike systems that might fall prey to infinite regress (what Reichel colorfully terms "snakes all the way down"), both Varela's approach and ours avoid this problem through closure.
+In Varela's case, the autonomous state provides a stable fixed point.
+In our framework, following on from Spencer-Brown's later comments, the triunion of τ, ¬, and — creates a dynamic equilibrium that acknowledges both distinction and its limitations within the unmarkable context of experience.

+Varela's work on self-reference also carries significant ethical implications that align with transimmanent ethics.
+As Reichel (2011) notes, Varela described self-reference as "the nerve of this logic of paradise" - a foundation for creating "survival and dignity for everybody on the planet."
+This vision emerged from Varela's deeply compassionate concern for human flourishing and planetary wellbeing.
+Varela's work suggests that ethics isn't merely about applying abstract principles but emerges naturally from understanding our participatory relationship with reality.

+His ethical orientation resonates with [Transimmanent Pragmatism's](ethics-in-the-unfolding.md) emphasis on interconnectedness and context-sensitivity.
+Varela recognized that autonomous systems, through their self-referential organization, construct their own realities - yet these constructions are not isolated but deeply interdependent.
+The meta-agreement he sought was not about imposing a single reality but recognizing our shared capacity for reality-construction.

+This connection to Varela's work strengthens our approach by situating it within a historical lineage of formal systems designed to handle self-reference, while our extensions address aspects that remained implicit in Varela's early formulations but emerged in his later phenomenological work, and tie these to later comments by Spencer-Brown himself.
+Where Varela's calculus provides a structured approach to self-reference at the logical level, transimmanence extends this insight into the phenomenological and ethical domains.

+Both Varela and transimmanence recognize that our understanding of reality and our ethical relationships within it are not separate concerns but intimately connected facets of the same unfolding process.
+This integration of formal precision with experiential wisdom creates a more robust foundation for engaging with the complex challenges of our deeply interconnected world.

+References:

+* Varela, FJ.
+(1975).
+A calculus for self-reference. *International Journal of General Systems* **2**(1): 5–24.
+* Varela, FJ.
+(1978).
+On being autonomous: the lessons of natural history for system theory. *Applied Systems Research.
+Recent Development and Trends*, Klir GJ (ed.).
+Plenum Press: New York; 77–85.
+* Reichel, A. (2011).
+Snakes all the Way Down: Varela's Calculus for Self-Reference and the Praxis of Paradise. *Systems Research and Behavioral Science* 28: 646-662.

+---